About Snowmass

 Vital Records

 For Snowmass residents seeking access to vital records, the Pitkin County Clerk and Recorder's Office is the primary point of contact.
-This office maintains an archive of birth certificates, marriage licenses, and death records for the local community.
+This office maintains an archive of birth certificates, marriage licenses, and death records for Snowmass.
 Individuals can request certified copies of these documents by submitting an application in person or by mail, along with the appropriate fees.
 The office's website provides detailed instructions and forms to help with the process, making sure of Snowmass residents have the necessary tools to obtain the vital records they require.

 Business & Licensing Records

-Business-related records and processes in Snowmass run through the Snowmass Village Town Hall and the Pitkin County Community Development Department.
+Business related records and processes in Snowmass run through the Snowmass Village Town Hall and the Pitkin County Community Development Department.
 Town Hall oversees business license issuance, while the Community Development Department handles zoning, permitting, and land use matters.
 Entrepreneurs and business owners can access information on licensing requirements, zoning regulations, and development opportunities through these local government entities.

 Economy & Demographics